allaboutapps/react-starter/README.md

 - Docker setup

 ## Docker
-The template comes with a ready to use Dockerfile for containerizgin your application.
+The template comes with a ready to use Dockerfile for containerizing your application.
 Use the following commands to build a ready to serve docker image of your application and run it:

 ```sh
 docker build . --build-arg VITE_COMMIT_HASH=happy-commit-hash -t aaa-react-starter